ellaudet/interactivegraphs/README.md

 ---

-*I hope these interactive graphs prove useful to you and your students!* - Elena
+*I hope these interactive graphs are helpful to you and your students!* - Elena